I've done a few things I'm proud of.

-From 2005 I became Editor-in-Chief at an advertising agency and later a freelance writer, collaborating with major publications including Foreign Affairs magazine, Fortune, The Observer, Washington Times and L'Officiel Hommes.
+From 2005 I became Editor-in-Chief at an advertising agency and later a freelance writer, collaborating with publications such as The Observer, Fortune magazine, Foreign Affairs and L'Officiel Hommes.

 But in 2008 and 2010 with the births of my son Noa and daughter Emilie, I found myself in a whole new state of mind.
 My priorities became much clearer, and I started to follow my most consistent passions: photography and film.
-My father had taught me the art of photography with analog film cameras, but the exciting convergence of stills and motion picture in today's digital cameras meant I was finally able to combine my love of visuals, music and storytelling.
+My father had taught me the art of photography with analog Nikon cameras, but the exciting convergence of stills and motion in today's digital cameras meant I was finally able to combine my sound, vision and story.

 Why choosing a wedding photographer is such a personal matter

 Having planned all the details of your wedding, the next question is who you want to capture those precious memories for you.
 Just like the selection of a planner, designer and DJ, choosing a wedding photographer is a very personal matter.
 You want someone whose style matches your vision, and preferably someone who connects with your character.
 The "market" offers an abundance of photographers catering to all tastes, and picking one can get a little intimidating.